 To make overnight zoats, you traditionally use rolled oats because they soak up the liquid while still offering some texture.

+For smoother overnight oats, go for instant oatmeal.
 If you cannot tolerate gluten, make sure to check for the gluten-free label on your oats.

 This depends highly on your desired consistency.
 The ratio for our overnight zoats is 2:1.5 – this is because the shredded zucchini will lose some of its liquid overnight.
 Some recipes call for a 1:1 ratio, which makes for some really dense overnight oats.